mcarrickscott/modarith/README.md

 Make sure to copy fresh copies of *edwards.c* *weierstrass.c* and *curve.h* from source after each test

+Support for standard SHA2 and SHA3 hashing algorithms is provided in *hash.c* and *hash.h*

 ## Quickstart 1:-

 	python curve.py 64 ED25519